yefenny/budget-app-capstone-client/README.md

-# Appfrench
+# Budget app

-Appfrench is an app that use the space-repetition technique to help you learn new words in french.
+Don't know how you expend all your money ?
+Budget app can help you, This app allows you to track your expenses and incomes easily an get in control of your spending!

 ### 1. Working Prototype

-You can access a working prototype of the React app here: https://appfrench-client.yefenny.vercel.app/ and Node app here: https://hidden-reaches-87284.herokuapp.com/
+You can access a working prototype of the React app here:https://budget-app-capstone-client.vercel.app/ and Node app here: https://budget-app-capstone.herokuapp.com/

 ### 2. User Stories

-This app is a logged-in user

 ###### Landing Page (Importance - High) (Est: 1h)